Big Mac: Museum

 On August 22, 2007, McDonald's opened the Big Mac Museum in North Huntingdon, Pennsylvania to celebrate the Big Mac's 40th anniversary.
 The museum features the world's largest Big Mac statue (measuring 14 feet high and 12 feet wide) and has hundreds of historical artifacts and exhibits that celebrate the Big Mac.

-Some Uniontown residents were unhappy with the selected location.
+Some Uniontown residents were unhappy with the location.

 Nutritional values per geographical location

 The Big Mac is a geographically localized product.
 In the United States, the Big Mac has 580 kcal, 34 grams of fat and 25 grams of protein.
-In Australia, the burger is slightly smaller with 559 kcal and 26.9 grams of fat, but similar amounts of protein with 25.2 grams, while the Japanese burger tops out the scales at 557 kcal and 30.5 grams of fat.
+In Australia, it is slightly smaller with 559 kcal and 26.9 grams of fat, but similar amounts of protein with 25.2 grams, while the Japanese burger tops out the scales at 557 kcal and 30.5 grams of fat.
 Several McDonald's subsidiaries adapt the standard features of the Big Mac (from the US) to regional requirements.